Raiden18/RevolutTestApp/README.md

 I followed this practice at first.
 But when I finished the project I realized that for this test project that practice doesn't make sense because every specific instance of specific currency has the same behavior.
 And that best practice does nothing and I just had code that wasn't even used (But I can't say the same thing for unit tests.
 That practice was extremely useful for them).
 So that I make data class from Currency interface and got rid of implementations of that interface.

 And, of course, making Currency data class violates DDD approach.
 So that when we talk about currencies we have to translate a business object let's say Rouble to the specific instance of Currency class.
+Developers doesn't have the same terminology with the business.
 This is not convenient and requires additional mental working.